 Figure 1: Web Assembly sits side-by-side with JavaScript.

 Rather than parsing JavaScript into executable code, Web Assembly Modules (WASM) contain lower-level assembly-language-like intermediate code that can be produced by compilers of other languages.
 WASM code doesn't need to be parsed like JavaScript because it’s already byte code that’s resolved into execution-ready byte code.
-WASM code can be expressed in text format and deals with instructions at the register, stack, and memory level.
+WASM is a binary format, but can also be expressed in text format.
+It deals with instructions at the register, stack, and memory level.
 This platform-agnostic byte code is then compiled into native code for the appropriate computer platform (x86 or ARM) and executed on the specific browser platform.
-This can be advantageous for creating very high performance computational code, which can be highly optimized for performance and can execute considerably faster than JavaScript code both in terms of loading and runtime execution.
+This can be advantageous for creating very high performance computational code, which can be highly optimized for performance and can execute considerably faster than JavaScript code both in terms of initial load time and runtime execution.

 Blazor: One Way to .NET on the Web

 Even more interesting than performance is the possibility of using Web Assembly to bootstrap higher-level runtimes that can then execute higher-level languages like .NET code.
-This is exactly what Microsoft's Blazor framework takes.
+This is exactly the approach that Microsoft's Blazor framework takes.

 Blazor uses a Mono-compiled version of the .NET Runtime compiled to a WASM module to execute .NET Standard modules, as shown in Figure 2.
 Mono.wasm is a browser-customized version of the Mono .NET Runtime compiled to Web Assembly that allows for bootstrapping .NET Standard assemblies and executing.NET code.